javascript-tutorial/es.javascript.info/README.md

 ### Text in Code Blocks

-- Translate only comments.
+- Translate comments.
+- Translate user-messages and example strings.
-- Don't translate anything else -- strings, variables.
+- Don't translate variables, classes, identifiers.
+- Ensure that the code works after the translation :)

 Example: